Community television in Australia

 Community television in Australia is a form of free-to-air non-commercial citizen media in which a television station is owned, operated and/or programmed by a community group to provide local programming to its broadcast area.
 In principle, community television is another model of facilitating media production and involvement by private citizens and can be likened to public-access television in the United States and community television in Canada.

 Each station is a not-for-profit entity and is subject to specific provisions of the Broadcasting Services Act 1992.
 A Code of Practice, registered with the Australian Communications & Media Authority, provides additional regulation of the sector.
 The community television stations operate independently so they are technically not a network (in the commonly held definition of the term).
 However, some programs are broadcast on multiple stations in the group, and they do co-operate with each other in various ways.
 The stations act collectively through the Australian Community Television Alliance.

 "Channel 31" is the colloquial name for some metropolitan community-licensed television stations throughout Australia, with the station in Adelaide now known as Channel 44.
 The name originated from UHF 31, the frequency and channel number reserved for analogue broadcasts by metropolitan community television stations.
-By 2010, all stations were broadcasting in 576i standard definition on digital channel 44, since their analogue signals were switched off and replaced with digital.
+By 2010, all stations were broadcasting in 576i standard definition on digital channel 44, and their analogue signals were progressively switched off.